theopenlane/core/docs/field-encryption.md

 * **Transparent Encryption**: Automatic encryption on write operations using Google Tink
 * **Transparent Decryption**: Automatic decryption on read operations
+* **Optional Encryption**: Encryption is only active when a keyset is configured
+* **Graceful Degradation**: System operates normally without encryption when no keyset is provided
 * **Envelope Encryption**: Support for key rotation without re-encrypting data
 * **Configurable Fields**: Simple annotation-based field encryption
 * **Multiple Backends**: Support for both Tink (primary) and GoCloud secrets